FEA and CFD Based Simulation of Blast, Explosion & Fire

 - Inventive solutions for unusual applications

-Design procedures for Blast and Explosion analysis of offshore structures
+Design procedures for blast, explosion and fire analysis of offshore structures

-The following aspects are normally considered in order to achieve an optimum design of blast-resistant walls and partitions:
+The following aspects are normally considered in order to achieve an optimum design for blast-resistant walls and partitions:

 - Definition of design explosion and fire loads